Are you struggling with mounting credit card debt? If you are, you are not alone; saddled are many with the looming effects of this debt.

 Knowing Before you Owe

-1. First of all, we tend to underestimate the power that this little piece of plastic can have over our lives, credit cards.
+1. First of all, we tend to underestimate the power that this little piece of plastic can have over our lives.
 If you are carrying around your credit cards in your wallet, sometimes inadvertently, remove them immediately.
-It’s much more tempting to give into impulse purchases because of easy access to your cards.
+It’s much more tempting to give into impulse purchases because of easy access to your credit cards.

 2. Snip, snip.
-Cut up excess credit cards, but only save one for emergency purposes.
+Cut up excess credit cards, but save one for emergency purposes.
 Emergency situations are those in which you must have cash immediately.
-Sorry, you’ll just have to wait to purchase those new shoes.
+Yes, it’s probably best to wait to purchase those shoes at the mall.

 3. How do I tackle such enormous amounts of debt?
 Pay off your credit card that carries the highest interest rate first.
 Then address each card in descending order.
 It can take time paying down your debt, but by outlining how you plan to get out of debt, you are more than likely to stick to your financial commitments.